NoWinners/ReflectionAnalyzer/README.md

-Runtime reflection analyzer
-Also includes a utility that can be used to explore enums in java
+Runtime reflection analyzer.
+Also includes a utility that can be used to explore enums in java.